-MATH 125: Business Mathematics is intended for first year students enrolled in the Business Administration program.
+Intended for first year students enrolled in the Business Administration program.
 It stresses the mathematics required in financial processes.
 The course starts with a review of basic arithmetic and algebra.
 With these skills the student will solve several practical business problems.
 Topics include (but are not limited to) ratio and proportion, merchandising, break-even analysis, simple interest and promissory notes, compound interest and effective rates, simple and general annuities, annuities due and deferred annuities, amortization of loans and payment schedules, sinking funds and investment decision analysis.

-Pre-requisites: Pre-Calculus 11 or equivalent with grade of "C+" or better, or written permission of the Instructor and School Chair.
+Prerequisites: Pre-Calculus 11 or equivalent with grade of "C+" or higher.